Below you can find a complete list of Filipino animals. We currently track 224 animals in Philippines and are adding more every day!

 - Mosquitoes – Approximately 85,000 dengue cases are reported in the Philippines annually.
 This viral disease carried by mosquitoes kills about 500 people annually.

-- Dogs – About 250 people are killed by rabies gotten through dog bites in the Philippines annually.
+- Dogs – About 250 people are killed by rabies transmitted from dog bites in the Philippines annually.

 - Philippine cobra – In rural areas of the Philippines, approximately 107 people per 100,000 died of bites from the Philippine cobra.
 Most died before they could reach a hospital.